ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 3. Create a new feature branch, to work with the system

-4. If a new component was added, don´t forget to commit and push the new component to BitBucket by request a push!
+4. If a new component was added, don´t forget to commit and push the new component to BitBucket by pull request!

 Server access setup